frankshearar/Home/Package-Type-[Packing].md

 The format of a package type string is exactly like a package ID.
 That is, a package type is a case-insensitive string matching the regular expression `^\w+([_.-]\w+)*$` having at least one character and at most 100 characters.

 Any string following these rules can be specified as the `packageType` in a project.json.
 The pack command will simply copy this string to the output .nuspec `<packageType>` node.
-If no value is specified, the pack command will default to a package type of `<packageType type="Dependency" />`.
+If no value is specified, the pack command will default to a package type of `<packageType name="Dependency" />`.

 If more than one value is supplied (e.g. via a JSON array), the pack command fails.